1. Get started

 • Use arrows in the bottom right corner of the grid to reorder days and related cards will follow

-• When you are finished reordering, select reordered days and click Edit to rename them
+• After reordering, select the reordered days and click Edit to rename them

 • Choose Manage > Days and click Add to create a new day